maxschlapfer/MacAdminHelpers/Office2016PackageBuilder/README.md

 **Important:** You need a Volume License from Microsoft to use this script.

 This scripts downloads the Full Installer for Microsoft Office, adds the Volume License Installer and some configurations and generates a package without changing the original package from Microsoft.
-After that it puts the PKG in a diskimage and cleans the temp. directory.
+After that it puts the PKG in a diskimage and cleans the temporary directory.

 When deploying with the final package, sending Telemetry Data to Microsoft is disabled, the "First Run" and "What's New" dialogs are turned off and the AutoUpdater will be set to manually check for updates and the insider program feature is disabled.

-This script was tested under OS X El Capitan 10.11.3.
+This script was tested under macOS Sierra, v10.12.3.

 ###Based on ideas and scripts from: